elemusma/lws-siq/plugins/sortable-dashboard-to-do-list/readme.txt

 === Sortable Dashboard To-Do List ===
 Contributors: Jeffinho2016,jfgmedia
-Tags: dashboard, to-do, task, list, admin
+Tags: dashboard, todo list, task, list, admin
 Requires at least: 5.0
 Tested up to: 6.6
-Stable tag: 2.0
+Stable tag: 2.1.3
 Requires PHP: 7.2.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Adds a to-do list to the WordPress dashboard.
+Adds a sortable to-do list widget to your WP dashboard.
+Useful for developers, content writers, and team tasks.
+Easily affect tasks to other users.

 == Description ==

 The plugin adds a sortable to-do list to your WP dashboard.
 This can be useful for developers, or even for content writers.
 With the possibility to affect tasks to other users, it's like having your own mini Trello directly on your dashboard!

 ### NEW!
 Task Affectation ###
 <ul>